 If you aren’t planning to stay at a Disney World resort, which makes you eligible for a cost-saving vacation package, you can still purchase tickets individually.

-A single day admission to Epcot is starts at $102 for adults in 2018.
+A single day admission to Epcot starts at $109 for adults in 2019.
 The final ticket price can vary depending on whether you add the park hopper option or purchase multi-day tickets (which can lower the price a little).

 Use the Disney Dining Plan…with exceptions